Issue 164 November - December 2024Please note: The issue content below is just a summary of the articles in the printed magazine.

 COVER STORY

-What is new with the European machinery directives?
+What is new with the EU machinery directives?

-The European Union (EU) has for over three decades legally mandated that many of the products sold there be compliant to its directives.
-CE marking on a product indicates to the consumer its compliance to the directive(s), giving assurance about the safety of the product.
+As we stated in part one of this article, in the last ElectroLink edition, the European Union (EU) has for over three decades legally mandated that many of the products sold there be compliant to its directives.

 Please refer to the printed magazine for the complete article